MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ![[ horizonScripts/secretTriggerCodeBlockEvents.ts ]]

-**Limitations**: Using too many Trigger Gizmos can affect performance.
+**Limitations**: Using too many Trigger Gizmos can affect performance due to their impact on the physics system for collision detection.

 ### World Leaderboard Gizmo
 **Description**: Used track and display *sorted* player scores in your world.
 See the [leaderboard section](#leaderboards) for full detail.